Preparing to buy a house? Call us for a complimentary mortgage consultation.

 FHA loans, insured by the Federal Housing Administration, are designed to make homeownership more accessible to borrowers with limited financial resources.
 These loans typically have more lenient credit and income requirements compared to conventional loans.
 FHA loans also allow for lower down payments.
 They may be suitable for first-time homebuyers and those with less-than-perfect credit.

-VA loans are available to eligible veterans, active-duty military members, Reserve and National guard members, and surviving spouses.
+VA loans are available to eligible veterans, active-duty military members, Reserve and National Guard members, and surviving spouses.
 These loans are backed by the U.S. Department of Veterans Affairs (VA) and offer several benefits, including no down payment requirement and competitive interest rates.
 VA loans may involve funding fees, which should be considered when exploring this loan option.
-The first step for those interested in a VA loan is to explore what is needed to obtain a Certificate of Eligibility from the VA.
+The first step for those interested in a VA loan is to explore what’s needed to obtain a Certificate of Eligibility from the VA.

 Jumbo loans are conventional loans that exceed the conforming loan limits set by the Federal Housing Finance Agency (FHFA).
-In Wyoming, as in most areas of the U.S., you’ll need a jumbo loan if you require a loan greater than $806,500.
-The one exception is Teton County, where the conforming loan limit is higher: $1,209,750.
+In Wyoming, as in most areas of the U.S., you’ll need a jumbo loan if you require a loan greater than $832,750 in 2026.
+The one exception is Teton County, where the conforming loan limit is higher: $1,249,125.
 A jumbo loan may require a larger down payment and stricter credit requirements compared to a conforming loan.

 Securing a mortgage often depends on choosing the right location, where home prices are affordable.
 Wyoming offers options for every housing need and budget.
 Cheyenne, Casper, Gillette, and Laramie are the state’s largest cities and thus are popular places to get a mortgage in Wyoming.
-But they are still relatively small markets as Wyoming is America’s least populated state.
+But they’re still relatively small markets, as Wyoming is America’s least populated state.
 Now let’s take a closer look at costs:

-For those seeking more affordable housing options, Wyoming has several cities with a more moderate cost of living, as noted in SoFi’s guide to best affordable places in the U.S. These include Casper, Cheyenne, and Cody.
-Casper and Cody are especially family-friendly, as is Green River, another less-expensive location.
+For those seeking more affordable housing options, Wyoming has several cities with a more moderate cost of living, as noted in SoFi’s guide to the best affordable places in the U.S. These include Casper, Cheyenne, and Gillette.
+Casper and Gillette are especially family-friendly, as is Green River, another less expensive location.

-The Town of Jackson, in the Jackson Hole valley, is known for its ski resorts, its natural beauty — and its higher housing costs.
-It is also the highest cost-of-living location in Wyoming.
+The town of Jackson, in the Jackson Hole valley, is known for its ski resorts, its natural beauty — and its higher housing costs.
+It’s also the highest cost-of-living location in Wyoming.

 Obtaining a competitive mortgage rate can significantly reduce your overall cost of living.
 Here are some tips to help homebuyers secure favorable mortgage rates in Wyoming: